-The holidays are nearly here, and rather than succumb to the same old Christmas music, why not explore Pacific Northwest artists from the not-too-distant past who put out some really interesting Christmas music over the years?
+The holidays are here, and rather than succumb to the same old Christmas music, why not explore Pacific Northwest artists from the not-too-distant past who put out some really interesting Christmas music over the years?

 Last picture show?
 North Bend Theatre for sale

-And no offense to Tacoma-born and Spokane-raised Bing Crosby or Burl Ives (who spent his twilight years in Anacortes) or other well-known Northwest artists not featured in this roundup.
+No offense to Tacoma-born and Spokane-raised Bing Crosby or Burl Ives (who spent his twilight years in Anacortes) or other well-known Northwest artists not featured in this roundup.
 Those guys get plenty of well-deserved airplay already.

 The Brothers Four “Mary’s Boy Child”

 The original Brothers Four was a folk quartet featuring Bob Flick, John Paine, Mike Kirkland and Dick Foley.
 They were actual fraternity brothers at the University of Washington in the late 1950s.
 The group was signed by Columbia Records as that label’s “answer” to the Kingston Trio on Capitol Records.
 They had a hit in 1960 with a song called “Greenfields” and put out a number of LPs, and a version of the band is still touring.